-The Cockettes were a multiracial drag ensemble composed of members of various genders and sexual orientations.
-Their first impromptu performance gave way to campy, drug-fueled midnight musicals typified by outrageous costume and sexual anarchy (“genderfuck”), with titles like Hell’s Harlots, Pearls over Shanghai, and Tinsel Tarts in a Hot Coma.
+The Cockettes were a multiracial drag ensemble composed of members of various and fluid genders and sexual orientations.
+Their first impromptu performance gave way to campy, drug-fueled midnight musicals typified by outrageous costumes and sexual anarchy (“genderfuck”), with titles like Hell’s Harlots, Pearls over Shanghai, and Tinsel Tarts in a Hot Coma.
 Today, they are credited with influencing the glitter rock era and raising the profile of drag performance outside the gay community.

 Nocturnal Dream Shows